twolfson/gmsmith/README.md

 Our `export` method provides support for the following options:

 - options `Object`
+    - format `String` - Output image format to callback with.
+Currently, png and jpeg are available.
     - quality `Number` - Quality of output image on a scale from 0 to 100

 ## Contributing